getmelisted/flot.multihighlight-delta/README.md

 - datapoint: The matching flot data point, ususally an array of two values [x,y]
 - delta: The delta with the previous value, if any

+### transformDataPointData: function

+A function which accepts a single argument containing the objects that the `dataPointTemplate` would normally receive.

+_BE WARNED_: The objects are passed by reference, so modifying them will in fact modify the objects themselves.
+For example if you do a .datapoint[0] = 'test', the datapoint's value will be changed.